 Let Us Help You with Your Case

-If you are considering settling a personal injury claim, the Leifer Law Firm can help you.
+If you are considering settling a personal injury claim, Leifer & Ramirez can help you.
 Our experienced personal injury attorneys will talk you through your options and the consequences of settling a case or going to trial.
 Reach out to us today for help.